5.2 Application Fee

 Federal regulations allow States to establish an application fee and cost recovery program for those non-public assistance applicants applying for child support services.
-The Wyoming CSP will:
+The Wyoming CSP shall:

 Child Support Services

-The application process is complete once the applicant completes, signs, and dates the child support application and pays the $25 application fee.
+The application is complete once the applicant completes, signs, and dates the child support application.

 Locate Only Services

 Under very specific circumstances, the State Child Support Office will accept an application for locate only services.
-The District Office shall accept the application and the fee for services.
-The District Office shall forward the application and fee onto the State Child Support Office for processing.
-Not only will an applicant complete, sign, and date a child support application and pay the $25 application fee, but the applicant will be an authorized person.
+The District Office shall accept the application and forward the application onto the State Child Support Office for processing.
+Not only will an applicant complete, sign, and date a child support application, but the applicant will be an authorized person.
 An authorized person for purposes of locate only services is:

 1. An agent or attorney licensed to practice law in Wyoming who has the duty or authority to enforce a child custody or visitation determination;

 2. A court or agent of the court with jurisdiction to make or enforce a child custody or visitation determination; or